spaship/spaship/packages/documentation/docs/guide/dev-guide/manager-workflow.md

 id: manager-workflow
 title: SPAship Manager Workflow
 ---
-## SPAShip Manager - A New Way to managing your SPAs 🙌
+## SPAship Manager - A New Way to managing your SPAs 🙌

-### **What is SPAShip Manager?**
+### **What is SPAship Manager?**

-SPAShip Manager is a platform that will help you to deploy and manage your SPA's in a single place, and you can accelerate your deployment time.
+SPAship Manager is a platform that will help you to deploy and manage your SPA's in a single place, and you can accelerate your deployment time.

-SPAShip Manager is a new product (web application) that comes under SPAShip, and communicates with SPAShip Operator for managing and deploying SPAs (Single Page Applications).
+SPAship Manager is a new product (web application) that comes under SPAship, and communicates with SPAship Operator for managing and deploying SPAs (Single Page Applications).
 We have developed this application which will not only provide you the deployment features, also provide you the **real-time** updates and **analytics** for better managing your SPAs.
-SPAShip manager also overcomes many deployment-related problems.
+SPAship manager also overcomes many deployment-related problems.

-### **Key Features of SPAShip manager:**
+### **Key Features of SPAship manager:**
 - Fewer clicks for SPA deployment
 - Add as many websites (properties) as you want
 - Versioning for the Website along with the SPAs